Superalgos/Superalgos/README.md

 | :---: | :---: | :---: |
 | ![task](https://user-images.githubusercontent.com/13994516/66308205-ca9eef80-e906-11e9-8864-f7dba886bc7d.png) | ![menu-tree-plus](https://user-images.githubusercontent.com/13994516/63041077-45c7c480-bec7-11e9-965c-38e4fd706c38.png) | ![session-backtesting](https://user-images.githubusercontent.com/13994516/66318052-e7452280-e91a-11e9-94a7-90ebe6ee6e62.png) |

-Go to the *Tests & Live Trades Tasks* Task Manager (hover over either of the Task Manager elements to see it's name) and expand the view of child elements by clicking on the *plus sign* icon.
+Go to the *Tests & Live Trades Tasks* Task Manager (hover over either of the Task Manager elements to see its name) and expand the view of child elements by clicking on the *plus sign* icon.

 Follow the tree of child elements until you find the *Backtesting Session* element.